Here's our list of the best full face snorkel masks in 2018, and which ones you really need to avoid!

 The first full face snorkel mask was developed by Tribord and released in 2014.
 Full face snorkel masks cover your whole face from forehead to chin.
 They have 2 separate sections inside the mask.
 The top section is for viewing, and the lower for breathing.
 They have a silicone skirt that runs around the edge of your face, creating a waterproof seal.

-Full face snorkeling masks have wide elastized straps that are adjustable, and comfortable.
+Full face snorkeling masks have wide elastized straps to hold them in place that are adjustable, and comfortable.

 Well made snorkel masks have virtually no fogging, and there's no mouthpiece.
 The snorkel is incorporated into the mask.
 These appear shorter than traditional snorkels, as the snorkel stops at the top of the head.
-Air is funnelled through the snorkel and to the lower section of the mask, internally.
+They aren't any shorter than a traditional snorkel, it's just that the air is funneled internally through the snorkel to the lower section of the mask.